 The right entertainment can help pass the time, including book(s), videos, games, a good playlist, or more entertainment ideas.

-Something simple like a deck of cards or puzzle book can go far.
+Something simple like a deck of cards or a puzzle book can go far.

 If you plan to use an electronic gadget, have a few apps that do not need WiFi.